Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap: Results

+Figure \ref{fig:training_time_regr} details the training times for the regression models.
+A high variance in execution time is evident across the methods, underscoring substantial differences in computational efficiency among interpretable models.
+IGANN requires the longest execution times, likely due to its reliance on neural networks to compute shape functions, a process that would heavily benefit from GPU acceleration.
+PR+LASSO is the next slowest, primarily burdened by the expanded feature space created during polynomial transformation.
+Interestingly, GLM demonstrates relatively long training times despite its comparatively weak predictive performance.
+At the other end of the spectrum, k-NN, Decision Trees, LASSO, and Linear Regression train rapidly.

+Symbolic Regression was omitted from Figure \ref{fig:training_time_regr} because its execution time was intentionally set to reach the maximum allowable threshold.
+This extended duration was necessary to accommodate the extensive exploration of the functional space that SR requires.
+Because every candidate expression must eventually be evaluated across all samples, this exploration becomes exceptionally computationally demanding on larger datasets.
+We confirmed, however, that this time constraint did not artificially degrade performance on larger datasets; supplementary tests on a random subset showed that extending the training duration did not improve predictive accuracy.
+Additional details are provided in Appendix \ref{sec:ablation_sr}.

-As observed in the regression task, most of the observed results align with expectations.
-IGANN exhibits the longest training time, often approaching the maximum allowed duration of 300 seconds during final training.
-GOSDT shows the second-highest training time, approximately two orders of magnitude greater than that of ordinary Decision Trees, which are among the fastest methods.
-EBM and, unexpectedly, Logistic Regression follow, while k-NN, Decision Trees, and Naive Bayes achieve the shortest training times overall.
+The classification training times, presented in Figure \ref{fig:training_time_clf}, largely mirror the expectations set by the regression task.
+IGANN again exhibits the longest training durations.
+GOSDT ranks second, taking approximately two orders of magnitude longer than standard Decision Trees, which remain among the fastest methods overall.
+EBM and Logistic Regression follow in duration, while k-NN, Decision Trees, and Naive Bayes are highly efficient.
+It is worth noting that Logistic Regression trains slower than its regression counterpart (Linear Regression) because it relies on iterative gradient descent optimization, whereas Linear Regression utilizes a closed-form Ordinary Least Squares solution.